Week

 It's

-that wonderful time of year again - turning leaves, cold windy fronts, football
+that wonderful time of year again - turning leaves,

-of weeks will be what can you do with those turkey leftovers besides eating one
+in a couple of weeks will be what can you do with

-more turkey sandwich?
+turkey sandwich?

 Turkey

 leftovers are fantastic.
-Plan the size of the turkey you buy, based on how much
+Plan the size of the

-you want left over.
-Use leftover turkey in a few meals after the main meal, but
+over.
+Use leftover turkey in a few meals after

-also dice or shred some of the meat to store in one and two cup freezer containers
+the meat to store in one and two cup freezer containers

-or zip lock freezer bags for an easy addition to meals that you prepare during
+or zip lock freezer bags for an easy addition

-the busy work week.
-Skillet stir fries, casseroles, and shredded meat sandwiches
+week.
+Skillet stir fries, casseroles, and shredded

-become a quick and easy meal with leftover turkey.
-Don't forget to freeze the
+leftover turkey.
+Don't forget to freeze the carcass

-carcass if you don't intend to use it for soup right away.
+if you don't intend to use it for soup right away.